yduf/yduf.github.io/_posts/2022-04-18-cnc-whb04b-6-controller.md

 ### [Hal configuration](https://www.linuxcnc.org/docs/2.8/html/man/man1/xhc-whb04b-6.1.html#HAL%20CONFIGURATION%20EXAMPLE)

-Add the relevant part into hal you can use the [example here](# https://www.linuxcnc.org/docs/2.8/html/man/man1/xhc-whb04b-6.1.html#HAL%20CONFIGURATION%20EXAMPL)
+Then Add the relevant part into your .hal files you can use the [example here](# https://www.linuxcnc.org/docs/2.8/html/man/man1/xhc-whb04b-6.1.html#HAL%20CONFIGURATION%20EXAMPL)

+{% highlight bash %}
+$ xhc-whb04b-6 -u # put you in interactive mode

+# some output that will be triggered by event on the jog dial
+# and the LCD should display selection
+{% endhighlight %}